first-asd/OpenBookSystem/Aggregator/aggregator-Service-WLV/README.md

 takes the output of all of them and builds the output in XML format of the system.

+## Dependencies

 The aggergator-Service-WLV stores a Maven project with the code of the Aggregator.
-As all Maven project, in the root folder is the pom.xml with all the dependencies of the software.
+As all Maven projects, in the root folder is the pom.xml with all the dependencies of the software.
 The dependencies can be divided in libraries and clients of the web services of OpenBook System.